 3. Make sure your specific goal is measurable to track progress.
 Use percentages, frequencies, or durations.
 For example, establish a healthy routine by waking up at 6 am every day.

 4. Ensure your specific goal is achievable based on your circumstances, resources, and capabilities.
 Set realistic goals within your reach.
-For example, develop coping mechanisms to manage triggers within 3 months.
+For example, develop coping strategies to manage triggers within 3 months.

 5. Your specific goal should align with your values, needs, and aspirations.
 It should contribute positively to your physical and mental well-being.
 For example, improve physical and mental well-being through exercise and mindfulness.